PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 can be downloaded from within PCT.
 The former system is called “spe” for short within PCT, while the latter is called “hayes.”

+As of v.
+1.5.0, these systems are simply packaged with the PCT executable and should be available when you load the software.
+They can also be downloaded directly from https://www.dropbox.com/sh/0zdel7eglp9vvou/AACKey0JoRwqehJtq2rv9_72a?dl=0 See :ref:`local_storage` for details on how to store and access these.

-To download one of these systems, click on “Corpus” / “Manage feature systems...” and follow these steps:
+Prior to v.
+1.5.0, feature systems needed to be selected and downloaded from within PCT.
+To download one of these systems, click on “Corpus” /
+“Manage feature systems...” and follow these steps:

 1. **Download**: Click on “Download feature systems” to open up the relevant dialogue box.